Can Cats Eat Crab? Vet-Reviewed Nutritional Health & Safety Guide

 Shellfish are a good source of zinc, iron, calcium, and many other vitamins and minerals.
 However, the amount your cat can safely eat on occasion is unlikely to be significant enough for them to reap many health benefits.

-As with crab, you shouldn’t feed any of these meats to your cat raw.
+As with crab, you shouldn’t feed any of these meats to your cat raw unless prescribed otherwise by a veterinary nutritionist.
 Feeding your cat raw shellfish increases the risk of stomach upset due to pathogens commonly associated with seafood.
-Remove the shell as well, as they may cause damage to the teeth and mouth, choking, or gastrointestinal blockages.
+Also, remove the shell, as this may cause damage to the teeth and mouth, choking, or gastrointestinal blockages.

 Shrimp and other fish can be fed to cats once cleaned and cooked properly.
-Remove all the bones, scales, and skin, as it may be contaminated with bacteria, while bones can get stuck at the back of your cat’s throat causing oral injuries, abscess formation, or choking.
+Remove all the bones, scales, and skin, as these may be contaminated with bacteria, and bones can get stuck at the back of your cat’s throat, causing oral injuries, abscess formation, or choking.
 If swallowed, they can damage the digestive tract and cause serious health issues.

 Like other foods, you want to make sure that any fish or shellfish you prepare for your cat is cooked without seasonings, especially without salt, spices, or oils.